User Management

 The configuration of the MQTT prefix can be done either by HTTP requests at the REST endpoint /api/users/<userId>, or in the Admin-UI when editing users in the user management.

-Admin-UI configuration
+Admin-UI Configuration

 In the Admin-UI, to add an MQTT prefix to an existing user, edit the MQTT Publish Prefix text field in the Edit User dialog.